Organic cashmere: why is a kimono so expensive — and so precious?

 Organic cashmere is not just a material.

-It's one way to get through the winter:
+It's a way to get through winter:

 more gently, more slowly, more consciously.

-A cashmere kimono is a statement.
+A cashmere kimono is a gesture.

-A precious piece — perfect for winter.
+A precious piece—worthy of winter.